KScl/tis100pad/README.md

 `SQLALCHEMY_DATABASE_URI` this is the configuration url for sqlAlchemy to connect to a database.
 The current configuration creates a local sqlite database.

-NOTE: for `sqlite:\\`  migrating backwards with the current configuration might become problematic due to the way sqlite work. i.e removing columns isn't possible. scale is a limitation of sqlite.
+NOTE: for `sqlite:\\`  migrating backwards with the current configuration might become problematic due to the way sqlite works. i.e removing columns isn't possible. scale is a limitation of sqlite.

 more information can be found here: http://docs.sqlalchemy.org/en/latest/core/engines.html